OcMalde/fuse-phylotree/README.md

 working_dir
 │
 ├── gene.fasta                                                    -----> The input fasta file
-├── leaf_Manual.csv                                               -----> The input annotation file
-├── gene.tree                                                     -----> The input gene tree file (if given as input) ├── t*m*M*_plma.dot                                               -----> The input plma file (if given as input) │
+├── leaf_Manual.csv                                               -----> The input with gene functional annotation file ├── gene.tree                                                     -----> The input gene tree file (if given as input) ├── t*m*M*_plma.dot                                               -----> The input plma file (if given as input) │